We may earn a small commission for affiliate links in this post at no additional cost to you.

 Next is to make sure your URL (Username) and your business name is the name of your blog or business.

-Obviously, your Pinterest board titles are important for SEO.
+Your Pinterest board titles are important for Pinterest SEO.
 It is the first thing people see when they search for a certain topic and it will be the first thing that would get their attention apart from your images.
 Once again, keeping it simple here is the way to go.

 Instead of naming your board something that only you would understand or think is funny, go for a straightforward 2-4 words that describe what the board is about.